 (a) SIO shall submit a draft comprehensive report on all activities and monitoring results within 90 days of the completion of the survey or expiration of the IHA, whichever comes sooner.
 The report must describe all activities conducted and sightings of marine mammals near the activities, must provide full documentation of methods, results, and interpretation pertaining to all monitoring, and must summarize the dates and locations of survey operations and all marine mammal sightings (dates, times, locations, activities, associated survey activities).
-Geospatial data regarding locations where the acoustic source was used must be provided.
+Geospatial data regarding locations where the acoustic source was used must be provided as an ESRI shapefile with all necessary files and appropriate metadata.
 In addition to the report, all raw observational data shall be made available to NMFS.
 The report must summarize the data collected as required under condition 5(d) of this IHA.
-The report must also provide an estimate of the number (by species) of marine mammals with known exposures to seismic survey activity at received levels greater than or equal to thresholds for Level A and Level B harassment, (based on visual observation) including an estimate of those on the trackline but not detected.
 The draft report must be accompanied by a certification from the lead PSO as to the accuracy of the report, and the lead PSO may submit directly to NMFS a statement concerning implementation and effectiveness of the required mitigation and monitoring.
 A final report must be submitted within 30 days following resolution of any comments from NMFS on the draft report.

-- (b) Reporting injured or dead marine mammals: - (i) In the event that the specified activity clearly causes the take of a marine mammal in a manner not prohibited by this IHA (if issued), such as serious injury or mortality, SIO shall immediately cease the specified activities and immediately report the incident to the NMFS Office of Protected Resources (301-428-8401) and the NMFS West Coast Stranding Coordinator for Oregon and Washington (206-526-4747).
-The report must include the following information: - (A) Time, date, and location (latitude/longitude) of the incident; - (B) Vessel's speed during and leading up to the incident; - (C) Description of the incident; - (D) Status of all sound source use in the 24 hours preceding the incident; - (E) Water depth; - (F) Environmental conditions (e.g., wind speed and direction, Beaufort sea state, cloud cover, and visibility); - (G) Description of all marine mammal observations in the 24 hours preceding the incident: - (H) Species identification or description of the animal(s) involved; - (I) Fate of the animal(s); and - (J) Photographs or video footage of the animal(s). - Activities shall not resume until NMFS is able to review the circumstances of the prohibited take.
+- (b) Reporting injured or dead marine mammals: - (i) In the event that the specified activity clearly causes the take of a marine mammal in a manner not prohibited by this IHA (if issued), such as serious injury or mortality, SIO shall immediately cease the specified activities and immediately report the incident to the NMFS Office of Protected Resources (301-428-8401) and the NMFS New England / Mid-Atlantic stranding coordinator ((978) 282-8478).
+The report must include the following information: - (A) Time, date, and location (latitude/longitude) of the incident; - (B) Vessel's speed during and leading up to the incident; - (C) Description of the incident; - (D) Status of all sound source use in the 24 hours preceding the incident; - (E) Water depth; - (F) Environmental conditions (e.g., wind speed and direction, Beaufort sea state, cloud cover, and visibility); - (G) Description of all marine mammal observations in the 24 hours preceding the incident; - (H) Species identification or description of the animal(s) involved; - (I) Fate of the animal(s); and - (J) Photographs or video footage of the animal(s). - Activities shall not resume until NMFS is able to review the circumstances of the prohibited take.
 NMFS will work with SIO to determine what measures are necessary to minimize the likelihood of further prohibited take and ensure MMPA compliance.
-SIO may not resume their activities until notified by NMFS. - (ii) In the event that SIO discovers an injured or dead marine mammal, and the lead observer determines that the cause of the injury or death is unknown and the death is relatively recent (e.g., in less than a moderate state of decomposition), SIO shall immediately report the incident to the NMFS Office of Protected Resources and the NMFS West Coast Stranding Coordinator for Oregon and Washington.
+SIO may not resume their activities until notified by NMFS. - (ii) In the event that SIO discovers an injured or dead marine mammal, and the lead observer determines that the cause of the injury or death is unknown and the death is relatively recent (e.g., in less than a moderate state of decomposition), SIO shall immediately report the incident to the NMFS Office of Protected Resources (301-428-8401) and the NMFS New England / Mid-Atlantic stranding coordinator ((978) 282-8478).
 The report must include the same information identified in condition 6(b)(i) of this IHA.
-Activities may continue while NMFS reviews the circumstances of the
+Activities may continue while NMFS reviews the